takram-design-engineering/three-geospatial/packages/clouds/README.md

 ### Known issues

 - The temporal upscaling is still basic and prone to ghosting and smearing, especially when viewed through sparse clouds.

+- Aerial perspective is applied to the clouds using transmittance-weighted front depth, an approximation that reduces the computation of atmospheric transparency.
+However, because this is a mean depth, it is not accurate for representing the depth of areas where distant sparse clouds overlap, and introduces artifacts.

 ### Possible improvements